Online restaurant menus are often an afterthought. But they’re more important than you think.

 All of these different strategies can encourage diners to choose higher-margin or low-cost dishes, ultimately boosting your bottom line.

-From boosting sales to helping customers discover your venue, online restaurant menus are a powerful sales and marketing tool for restaurateurs.
-This is especially true in the wake of COVID-19 as consumers continue to opt for takeout and delivery, and restaurants look for new ways to drive revenue.
-With all that in mind, it’s clear that these online menu design tips are something you can’t afford to ignore.
+From boosting sales to helping customers discover your venue, online menus are a powerful sales and marketing tool for restaurants.
+With all that in mind, it’s clear that these online restaurant menu best practices are something you can’t afford to ignore.

 Strategic menu design has been proven to grow profits by 15%.